Xceptance/posters-demo-store/README.md

 ## Getting the Posters Application

-The latest version of Posters can be downloaded at the [Releases](releases) page.
+The latest version of Posters can be downloaded at the [Releases](https://github.com/Xceptance/posters-demo-store/releases) page.
 Place the JAR file `posters-demo-store-<version>.jar` anywhere on your local disk.

 ## Building Posters

 As an alternative to downloading a prepackaged JAR file, you can build the JAR yourself.
-Posters Demo Store is a regular Maven project, so you will need to have Maven installed on your machine.
-To build the project yourself, clone this repository to your local disk and run:
+You will need to have Maven and JDK 17 installed on your machine.

+To build the project, clone this repository to your local disk and run:

 ```
 mvn clean package